Brauckhoff/biopixR/joss/paper.md

 * `resultAnalytics()`, summarizes the extracted features in a clear and concise manner.

-The `biopixR` package includes functions for analyzing entire directories, allowing for high-throughput analysis.
+The `biopixR` package includes functions for analyzing entire directories, allowing for medium-throughput analysis.
 Making feature extraction and image clustering easily accessible:

 * `haralickCluster()`, extracts Haralick features and cluster using PAM (Partitioning Around Medoids) [@Haralick_1973; @radiomics; @cluster],